Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 5) All Corporation Personnel receiving a formal inquiry regarding any cases must respond accurately with their side in the situation, provide all possible available evidence, and cooperate with said personnel.

-*a) Personnel may not falsely claim to be a witness in an infraction, or forge any evidence.
-In addition, personnel may not abstain from questioning to protect the infractor.*
+*a) Personnel may not falsely file a report against an individual, claim to be a witness in an infraction, or forge any evidence.
+In addition, personnel may not abstain from questioning to either protect the infractor or intend to cause defamation.*

 b) Any Corporation Personnel may not abstain from reporting any Article of Service violations in exchange of any benefits and/or incentives.
 In addition, Corporation Personnel may not attempt to, or succeed in, preventing one from reporting any violations.